 TSG Consulting can help

-TSG’s REACH regulatory consultants have many years’ experience working in the chemical industry and have guided chemical companies through every aspect of their REACH obligations since 2006.
+TSG’s REACH regulatory consultants have many years’ experience working in the chemical industry and have guided chemical companies through every aspect of their REACH obligations since its introduction.
 Our REACH services are provided by an expert team of regulatory managers, human health scientists, ecotoxicologists, chemists and risk assessors who deliver regulatory and scientific support.

 Importers and manufacturers have a duty submit a REACH registration via the REACH IT portal, with supporting information related to the properties of that chemical substance where the amount of information needed is proportional to the volume of use and hazard profile.
 ECHA maintains a database of all REACH registered substances and the non-confidential information is freely available to everyone.